BuoyantIO/service-mesh-academy/eliminate-cross-zone-traffic-hazl/README.md

   - Monitor traffic from the **Orders** application, with **HAZL** disabled
 - Enable **High Availability Zonal Load Balancing (HAZL)**
   - Monitor traffic from the **Orders** application, with **HAZL** enabled
-- Scale traffic and applications in various zones
+- Scale traffic in various zones
   - Monitor traffic from the **Orders** application
   - Observe effects of **HAZL**
   - Observe interaction with Horizontal Pod Autoscaling